G20 Summit: What you need to know now | Law-Order

 - Indonesia

-Leaders of the Group of 20 (G20) nations opened talks on Tuesday with a plea from host Indonesia for unity and concrete action to mend the global economy despite deep rifts over the war in Ukraine.
+Ukrainian President Volodymyr Zelenskiy told leaders of the world's wealthiest nations that now was the time to stop Russia's war in his country under a peace plan he has proposed.
+As the talks opened, host Indonesia made a plea for unity and concrete action to mend the global economy despite deep rifts over Ukraine.

+RUSSIA AND UKRAINE * Zelenskiy called on G20 leaders at the summit, including U.S. President Joe Biden and Chinese President Xi Jinping, to adopt a 10-point peace formula and end the war "justly and on the basis of the UN Charter and international law".

+* It was not immediately known if Russian Foreign Minister Sergei Lavrov, who headed the Russian delegation to the summit, remained in the room while Zelenskiy was speaking. * The United States expects the G20 to condemn Russia's war in Ukraine and its impact on the global economy at the conclusion of a leaders' meeting in Bali, a senior U.S. official said.

 BIDEN AND XI * U.S. President Joe Biden said he and his Chinese counterpart Xi Jinping had held blunt talks on the eve of the G20 on an array of issues including Taiwan and North Korea.
 It was their first in-person meeting since Biden became president.